andreas-kupries/aktive/doc/ref/sink_writer.md

 Syntax: __aktive format as ppm short 2string__ src

-Returns byte array containing the image serialized with PPM's short format.
+Returns byte array containing the image, serialized with [PPM](ff-netpbm.md)'s short format.

 This operator is __strict__ in its single input.
 The computed pixels __are__ materialized into the returned string.